The Sound of the Division Viol

 A hybrid between medieval plucked guitars and bowed rebecs, the instruments now called gambas (from the Italian viola da gamba) were almost all played in French style when I was a student - meek and subservient, col parte with harpsichord as accompaniment for solo instruments.
 There was a German tradition based on equal consorts, with large basses and wider fingerboards, apparently played more powerfully and at a lower pitch.
 But, over on the island of England, another tradition flowered for a while, which they called the division viol.

 What was different about the instruments?
-The most highly regarded player of the time, Christopher Simpson (The Division-Viol, 1659) described them with "the Bellyes being digged out of the Plank"; an important point in England since the earliest viol tables there were made with thin 5-piece barrel-stave construction*.
-In Europe, instruments appear to have been always carved from thick book-matched wedges.
-However, European and division instruments could not have been the same in fact.
+The most highly regarded player of the time, Christopher Simpson (The Division-Viol, 1659) described them with "the Bellyes being digged out of the Plank", but then so were all similar instruments of the time according to conventional knowledge.
 The division bow arm was kept absolutely rigid and straight at the elbow, with almost all movement made solely by the shoulder joint.
 With such an arm dynamic, the bow must be very stiff (as Simpson says it must).
 Such a bow technique stood in sharp distinction to European practise, and places a mass behind bow movements that crushes the sound of French instruments.
 In fact, French authors of the time usually assumed that descriptions of the English division bow technique were mistaken.

 Then, I began to learn the traditional craft of violin making: arm-length wood-bodied planes, 'scrapers' (they don't scrape, they cut, with an edge as keen as a Belgian stone can give), reverse-curve gouges, and the violinmaker's knife - as strong as an English sword but with an edge as keen as the French.
 The Mittenwald tradition was that the more difficult a wood is to work with, the better the sound it will give.
-So the table (belly) is made from air-dried spruce from the mountains of northern Italy with winter wood as dense as ebony and summer wood as fragile as balsa.
+So the table ('belly') is made from air-dried spruce from the mountains of northern Italy with winter wood as dense as ebony and summer wood as fragile as balsa.
 The bass bar is carved integral with the table, following several old examples.
 (Violin family bars must be fitted, as they are put in under tension.)
 The back and sides are of European maple with grain that, to paraphrase Stephen Leacock, rides madly off in all directions, the fingerboard and tailpiece from a piece of rosewood tough enough to serve for railway tracks.
 I learned a lot about sharpening tools that year!
-And, I fitted both a sound post and a strong (modified 'cello) bridge.

-The resulting sound is as powerful as the manuscripts say.
+The resulting sound is powerful.
 The dynamic is right - it gives its best with a firm weighty bow stroke close to the bridge.
 When rope-arm players used to French bows pick it up, they generally say "yuk" after a single bow stroke and hand it back!
 Yet, the sound is obviously gamba, not violoncello, especially when played in consort with itself via a tape recorder.

 Well, I fell in love with the harpsichord and never did develop the skill to play gamba properly.
 But, the wood-judging skills I learned and the tools I collected started my son Michael on his path a generation later - he's now an internationally respected maker of guitars.